webix-hub/docs/data/api/i18n_pricesettings_other.md

 @example:
 webix.i18n.priceSettings:{
-		groupSize:3,        //the number of digits in a group groupDelimiter:" ", //a mark that divides numbers with many digits into groups decimalDelimiter:"",//the decimal delimiter
+	groupSize:3,        // the number of digits in a group groupDelimiter:" ", // a mark that divides numbers with many digits into groups decimalDelimiter:"",// the decimal delimiter
-		decimalSize:0       //the number of digits after the decimal mark }
+	decimalSize:0       // the number of digits after the decimal mark }
 webix.i18n.setLocale();